+With consideration of the past and an interest in considering of the present, I sought out forms to Black dance and dancers still wrestling with critical questions since that convening.
 With this work, I wanted to continue to think about gestural based movement, citation and how it works within and through the body across time and form, as a continuation of my practice––one that is invested in the cultural retention of African Diasporic ideas across formal methods and medium.
-I’m interested in the trace left by the dancers body in movement and the choreographer’s transference to the dancer or dance company.
+I’m interested in the trace left by the dancer’s body in movement and the choreographer’s transference to the dancer or dance company.
 I’m interested how one's legacy in and through dance is held within the body through technique and form, and how a dance company can function as the conceptual framework and extension of one’s singular dance legacy.
-Several dancers, choreographers, and dance companies from the Dance Black America festival are still living, and several dancers have dance companies in place continuing the legacy of their work.
+This method has also allowed me to be in conversations with people who are considered masters of their respective practices.

-With Shepard’s permission, guidance, and participation, I am creating an abstraction and "artistic addendum" to her original presentation of the Dance Black America program.
-The multi-channel installation, presented in three parts, will feature a meditation on Black dance on film and video; programmer Mikki Shepard, writer Julinda D. Lewis, and the Rod Rodger’s Dance Company in a series of film portraits; and lastly the presentation of a Black social dance at risk of fading away called The Philly Bop.
+With Shepard’s permission, guidance, and participation, I am creating an abstraction and "artistic addendum" to pay tribute to her original presentation of the Dance Black America program.
+The multi-channel installation, presented in several parts, will feature a meditation on Black dance on film and video; and several in depth portraits featuring cultural producer +programmer Mikki Shepard, scholar + tap dancer Michael J Love, dancer + choreographer Leslie Cuyjet, and the Rod Rodger’s Dance Company, and lastly a portraits of dancers Audrey & June and couple upholding the legacy of a Black social dance based in Philadelphia, The Philly Bop.